Paul Sherwen

-Paul Sherwen (7 June 1956 – 2 December 2018) was an English professional racing cyclist and later a broadcaster on cycling, notably the Tour de France.
+Paul Sherwen (7 June 1956 – 2 December 2018) was an English professional racing cyclist and later a cycling broadcaster, notably covering the Tour de France.
 He raced in seven editions of the Tour, finishing five, and gained a reputation for his ability to suffer over long mountain stages.
+After his cycling career, he became a broadcaster, providing live commentary for English-speaking television stations especially of the Tour de France, which he covered for 33 years.

 Early life and early career

-Born on 7 June 1956 in Widnes, Lancashire, Sherwen was brought up in Kenya, where his father ran a factory that produced fertiliser, paint and insecticides.
+Born on 7 June 1956 in Widnes, Lancashire, England, Sherwen was brought up in Kenya, where his father ran a factory that produced fertiliser, paint and insecticides.
 He started his sporting life as a swimmer, finishing second in the under-14 Kenyan swimming championship.
 Upon returning to Britain, he won the regional under-18 championship for Runcorn and District.
 However, at 16, he turned to cycling and rode for the Weaver Valley CC in Cheshire, receiving guidance from Manchester coach Harold Nelson, and trained regularly with other local riders destined for professional careers, notably Graham Jones, John Herety and Ian Binder.